element-of-surprise/azopenai/README.md

 In this example, `azopenai.New()` is used to create a new AzOpenAI client with your Azure OpenAI Service [API Key](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/reference#authentication).

 Then the returned client aggregator `client` has `client.Completions()` called to get a client for the completions endpoint.
+You pass the `deploymentID` here so that you can point at the right model for the sub-client.
+Deployments only have support for some API calls.

 Next, `completions.Call()` is invoked on the client with the prompt(s) and any additional options specified.